-We realize that if you have a small apartment or town home, you may not have much choice in where you keep your litter box.
+We realize that if you have a small place or a studio apartment, you may not have much choice in where you keep your litter box.

-- Of course, you should avoid putting the litter box in a place that would block the door.
+- Of course, you should avoid putting the litter box in a place that would block the bedroom door.

-Choosing the best spot for the litter box can make things easier.
-Not only will you be able to sleep and relax, but your cat will be able to do their thing.
-Of course, there’s more to choosing a spot when it comes to managing your personal safety.
+Choosing the best spot for the litter box can make things easier for everyone.
+You will be able to sleep and relax and your cat will be able to do their thing in comfort, which will reduce litter box issues.

 Having a litter box too close to the bed can be a tripping hazard – especially for a senior who may not see very well in the dark.